Environmental Initiatives Measures for Addressing Climate Change

 Roadmap to Achieve Net Zero

-Toward the long term target of "Achieve net zero by 2050", SHR will reduce Scope 1 and Scope 2 emissions from SHR's portfolio by 42% and Scope 3 (Category 13) by 25% based on absolute emissions by 2030 with measures such as energy savings through capital investment and operational improvements etc.
+Toward the long term target of "Achieve net zero by 2050", SHR will reduce Scope 1 and Scope 2 emissions from SHR's portfolio by 42% and Scope 3 by 25% based on absolute emissions by 2030 with measures such as energy savings through capital investment and operational improvements etc.

 Furthermore, toward 2050, we aim to reduce 90% or more of GHG emissions by strengthening engagement with suppliers and promoting measures to reduce GHG emissions through the use of new technologies, etc. We will also neutralize residual emissions to achieve net zero emissions.